vickmuir/vpc-on-classic-block-storage/block_storage_is_encryption.md

 ```
 {:screen}

 You can also create volumes with customer-managed encryption during instance provisioning.
-For information, see [Using the CLI to provision instances and volumes with customer managed encryption](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-creating-instances-byok#provision-byok-cli).
+For information, see [Using the CLI to provision instances and volumes with customer-managed encryption](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-creating-instances-byok#provision-byok-cli).

 ## Editing boot volumes to use customer-managed encryption using the UI

 When you create an instance from the UI, you can specify customer-managed encryption by editing the boot volume properties.
-For information, see [Provisioning virtual server instances with volumes that use customer managed encryption](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-storage#provision-byok-ui).
+For information, see [Provisioning virtual server instances with volumes that use customer-managed encryption](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-storage#provision-byok-ui).